Andrews Gallery, Andrews Hall

 Our interconnected world demands that every story is told with the inclusion of narratives of many.
 J.J.
 Lankes’ American story is no different.
 Considering the expansiveness of Lankes’ work and his narrative finesse, our exhibition explores the artist through his literary commissions, personal life, the mythologies that shaped his worldview, and the nature of the craft he chose.

-Muscarelle Museum of Art, Cheek, Graves & Burns Galleries
+Muscarelle Museum of Art, Sheridan Gallery

 Learn more about the upcoming Martha Wren Briggs Center for The Visual Arts, the new home for the Muscarelle Museum of Art, through our new exhibition detailing the project in the Spigel Gallery.
 The presentation includes images, drawings, floor plans, and a model—all designed to give visitors a detailed glimpse of our future!